 Deep Impact: President Tom Beck knows a killer chunk of space rock is going to hit Earth and secretly builds underground cave shelters for America's best and brightest.
 This leaves the matter of everyone else in the country...
 You Would Think: He would talk with his top men and at least give everyone else a list of suggestions on how they might improve their odds of surviving the disaster.
 Even if it was just a lot of "Duck And Cover" bullcrap, it would be better than nothing.
 Plus, he knew the rock was going to hit the East coast, so he could just tell the Americans to head westward.
 Instead: He pretty much tells the rest of America he's written them off as not worth saving and that he's just going to save his own ass and those of the elite.
 The meteor final falls, causing far less damage then anticipated.
 Beck, in all likelihood, will not be reelected considering how many people will be righteously pissed off at him.

 Die Hard: Early on, following the advice someone he met while arriving in L.A., John McClane takes his shoes off and walks barefoot in the Nakatomi building to relieve some tension.
 During this, Hans Gruber and his men take over the building, and McClane is forced to sneak out but unable to get his shoes back on, forcing him to remain barefoot.
 When John kills the first of Gruber's men he attempts to take his shoes, but to his chagrin finds out that they are too small to fit him.
 You Would Think: That John would continue doing this with any future members of Gruber's team that he'd manage to kill until he found a pair of shoes that he'd be able to wear.
 Instead: McClane does not think to do this again at all.
-It's understandable if he's being fired at or being chased by Gruber's men since he'd be more focused on not dying, but he even forgets this during one good portion of the film where he isn't being hunted down and is in a room with 2-3 goons he's just killed.
+It's understandable if he's being fired at or being chased by Gruber's men since he'd be more focused on not dying, but he even forgets this during one good portion of the film where he isn't being hunted down and is in a room with 2 goons he's just killed: while he throws the body of one out the window to alert Al, he takes whatever he can from the other including some explosives he was going to use for Hans and his cigarettes, but for some reason not his shoes.
 And later on one of Gruber's men proceeds to shoot out several pieces of glass, causing McClane's unprotected feet to get completely cut up.

 District 9: Aliens come to Earth, malnourished and unguided.
 They're taken from their ship, set up in a temporary camp which degenerates into a slum, and are constantly exploited by the private corporation responsible.
 You'd Expect That the governments of the world would take an interest in preventing the abuse of these aliens, considering that they're 1) sapient and at least as intelligent as us and 2) capable of building technology that makes us look like cavemen in comparison.
 They're also bigger and probably a fair bit stronger.
 Clearly, treating them badly will not end well for us, in the long run.
 Instead The private corporation turns the aliens into slaves in everything but name.
 They're restricted in where they can eat, where they can work (and what work they can do), and forced to live in slums.
 Their unhatched eggs are confiscated and destroyed.
 They are subject to being evicted from their dwellings without notice.
 They are required to take on human names, speak English (or understand it, anyway), and abandon any trace of their own culture.
 These requirements are published on the company's website, where anyone can go look them up.
 The world's governments apparently don't give a crap, and are instead placated by the nifty new gadgets that the company is turning out.